vascoguita/fmc-adc-100m14b4cha/doc/software/driver.rst

      This read-only attribute returns 14, the number of valid bits in the ADC data stream.

-rst-ch-offset
-     This write-only attributes zeroes all offset DACs when written, independently of the value being written.
-The driver applies the current calibration values, instead of writing 0 directly to the hardware.

 undersample
      The ADC always acquires at 100MSamples/s and this value cannot be changed (it actually can, but it is not currently supported nor